microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_buildpath_length_warning.md

 ---
 title: vcpkg_buildpath_length_warning
+description: Enable a warning if the vcpkg installation path is too long for a package. ms.date: 11/30/2022
 ---
 # vcpkg_buildpath_length_warning

 Warns the user if their vcpkg installation path might be too long for the package they're installing.